 The campus is enormous so put on your walking shoes and see what Ivy League is all about.

-Do not miss the Old Campus surrounding Phelps Hall; it is the oldest part of the university and where freshman students call home.
+Do not miss the Old Campus surrounding Phelps Hall; it is the oldest part of the university and is where freshman students call home.

 Make sure to see the Phelps Gate, College House, Congregational Church, and rub the toe of former Yale president Theodore Dwight Woolsey for good luck.